jobellet/ADHDtools/README.md

 Interactive tools to help manage ADHD symptoms and improve productivity.

-## Cloud Notebook

-Prefer running in the cloud?
-Open the [Colab Notebook](https://colab.research.google.com/github/jobellet/ADHDtools/blob/main/ADHDTools_colab.ipynb) and click **Copy to Drive**.
-Run the first cell to mount your Google Drive and a folder named `ADHDtools` will be created in *My Drive*.
-All notebook tools read and write data from that folder so your progress stays in sync across devices.

 ## Colab Notebook with Parameters

 The website can launch a helper notebook in Colab and pass values through the URL.
 Replace `jobellet` with your GitHub username if you fork the repo.